With its heritage features and sophisticated yet relaxed atmosphere, the Rigby wouldn’t look out of place in any one of Melbourne’s cooler suburbs.

 Chocolate marquis with sour cherry and vanilla ice cream

 This is a chocolate mousse’s smooth, motorbike-riding, poem-writing big brother.
 Richer yet lighter and silkier than any mousse we’ve had this comes with crunchy dark chocolate tuiles and white chocolate grated over the top.

 Meanwhile the poached sour cherries nested in the mousse have a tenderness and cut-through this rich, powerful dish needs.

 This being the Hunter Valley, throughout the dinner we sipped on some excellent wine.
 Howard’s knowledge of the wine industry and his love of local vineyards inspires the carefully curated list.

-Christina had a glass of the First Creek ‘Regions’ Chardonnay while I also had a First Creek wine – a Sangiovese.
+I had a glass of the First Creek ‘Regions’ Chardonnay while Jim also had a First Creek wine – a Sangiovese.
 Excellent examples of the varietals and hugely satisfying.